YaSuenag/SimpleCom/tty-resizer/README.md

 You should wait few seconds if you start tty-resizer from `tty-resizer.service` when you encounter this problem.

 This might be caused that `ioctl` to TTY is failed.
 So `tty-resizer.service` in this source would restart when the issue happens to avoid it.
 Then it will work fine.

+And also TTY Resizer wouldn't work file with full-screen application like Vim.
+Noisy chars (for Vim) might be input, and TTY Resizer cannot set resized console size.